camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

       <artifactId>camunda-spin-dataformat-json-jackson</artifactId>
     </dependency>
 ```
-This [project](https://github.com/rob2universe/camunda-http-connector-example) shows a simple usecase for connectors too.
+This [project](https://github.com/rob2universe/camunda-http-connector-example) shows a simple use case for connectors too.

 To configure the Connector the Input Parameters must be set.
 To configure a GET call, the method, the url and the headers must be set:
 ![Output](/img/input.png)

-The configuration of the Connector allows to set output variables.
+The configuration of the Connector allows setting output variables.
 ![Output](/img/output.png)

-The response Code can be accessed easliy with the Expression:
+The response Code can be accessed easily with the Expression:
 ```
 ${statusCode}
 ```